 What counts as a 'passing' baseline success rate before Gate 3?

-The gate doesn't require a minimum absolute success rate — it requires a stable one.
-A 72% success rate that holds at 72% ± 3% for 30 consecutive weeks passes Gate 3.
-A 95% success rate that swings between 88% and 97% over the same period does not.
-The reason: instability at single-agent scale becomes amplified instability at multi-agent scale, and the 30-day window is designed to surface that instability before you're debugging it across coordination layers.
-If your absolute success rate is unacceptably low, fix it — but that's a separate problem from the graduation gate.
+Stability, not absolute level.
+A 72% success rate that holds at 72% ± 3% for 30 consecutive days passes Gate 3.
+A 95% success rate that swings between 88% and 97% over the same window does not.
+Instability at single-agent scale becomes amplified instability at multi-agent scale, and the 30-day window exists to surface it before you are tracing the wobble across coordination layers.
+If your absolute success rate is unacceptably low, fix it.
+That is a different problem from the gate.

-We're under deadline pressure to ship multi-agent features faster.
+We're under deadline pressure to ship multi-agent faster.
 Can we run the gates in parallel?

-Gates 2 and 3 have temporal components (a tested override requires monthly evidence; Gate 3 requires 30 consecutive days), so parallelizing them with Gate 1 doesn't actually save time.
-You can start building the override infrastructure (Gate 2) while running the Gate 1 observability window.
-You can build your eval suite during the observability period.
-What you cannot compress is the observation window itself — 30 days of production behavior exists to surface slow-moving drift that one-time tests miss.
-If the deadline pressure is real, the honest conversation is about scope reduction: what's the smallest single-agent workflow that passes all three gates, rather than skipping gates on a large multi-agent system.
+Gates 2 and 3 have temporal components — a drilled override needs monthly evidence; Gate 3 needs 30 consecutive days — so parallelizing them with Gate 1 buys nothing.
+You can build override infrastructure during the Gate 1 observability window.
+You can build evals during the observation period.
+What you cannot compress is the observation window itself.
+Slow-moving drift will not show up on a one-time test.
+If the deadline is real, the honest move is scope reduction: the smallest single-agent workflow that clears all three gates, not a large multi-agent system that clears none.

 Our agent talks to external systems we don't fully control.
 How does the override gate handle that?

-The override gate requires human review queues for irreversible action classes — not control over the external systems themselves.
-If your agent can trigger a payment, send an email, or modify an external record, those action types need a review queue before the action fires, not just a kill switch after.
-The gate is asking: 'can you prevent an irreversible action by a misbehaving agent before it happens?'
-If the answer is no for any action class your agent takes, that's a blocking issue.
-The fix is typically a 'draft mode' pattern: the agent prepares the action and queues it for human approval before executing, rather than firing directly.
+Gate 2 demands human review queues for irreversible action classes.
+It does not demand control over the external system.
+If your agent can trigger a payment, send an email, or modify an external record, those action types need a review queue before the action fires — not a kill switch after.
+The gate is asking: can you stop an irreversible action by a misbehaving agent before it executes?
+If the answer is no for any action class, that is a blocker.
+The fix is usually a draft-mode pattern: the agent stages the action and queues it for human approval instead of firing directly.

 What if my single agent's failure modes keep changing as I add new capabilities?

-This is actually the gate working as intended.
-Gate 3 requires that no new first-seen failure modes appear in the last 14 days before graduation.
-If you're shipping new capabilities, you're resetting the observation clock on those capability areas.
-The implication: scope your initial graduation on a stable, well-defined capability set, not on a rapidly evolving agent.
-New capabilities can be added after graduation, but each significant expansion to the single agent's capability surface should be treated as a Gate 1 re-evaluation for that capability — instrumenting, observing, and confirming stability before that expanded capability is promoted to the multi-agent context.
+That is the gate working.
+Gate 3 demands no first-seen failure modes in the last 14 days before promotion.
+Shipping new capabilities resets the observation clock on those capability areas.
+The implication: scope the initial promotion against a stable, well-defined capability set, not against a rapidly evolving agent.
+New capabilities can be added later, but each significant expansion of the single agent's capability surface should trigger Gate 1 re-evaluation for that capability — instrumented, observed, stability confirmed before that capability is promoted into the multi-agent context.

-Is there a case where you should skip the framework entirely and ship multi-agent first?
+Is there a case where you skip the framework and ship multi-agent first?

-Yes, in one narrow case: proof-of-concept work where the explicit goal is to understand multi-agent failure modes at small scale, with no production traffic, no real user data, and a hard budget cap enforced before the first run.
-Exploration is legitimate — the framework applies to production deployments, not experiments.
+One narrow case.
+A proof-of-concept where the explicit goal is to learn multi-agent failure modes at small scale, with no production traffic, no real user data, and a hard budget cap enforced before the first run.
+Exploration is legitimate.
+The framework governs production deployments, not experiments.
 The mistake is treating a successful PoC as evidence of production readiness.
-MAST found that even popular, well-maintained multi-agent frameworks had failure rates that made them unsuitable for production use without significant architectural revision.
-[2] A successful demo is evidence that multi-agent is worth investigating, not evidence that it's ready to serve users.
+MAST showed even popular, well-maintained multi-agent frameworks had failure rates that made them unsuitable for production without architectural revision.[2]
+A clean demo means multi-agent is worth investigating.
+It does not mean it is ready to serve users.

 On the statistics cited in this article

-The $47K incident [1] is documented across multiple independent sources reporting the same event.
-The 78% pilot failure rate [6] is cited from industry reporting in early 2026, not primary survey data — treat it as directional rather than precise.
-The MTTR figures (18 min vs 67 min) [5] come from a single team's reported experience at Iterathon, not a broad study.
-The compound reliability math is standard probability theory applied to the scenario in [4], not measured production data.
-The MAST paper findings [2][3] are based on controlled benchmark evaluation of open-source frameworks, which may not reflect production deployments with more mature engineering practices.
-Use these figures for directional intuition, not SLO targets.
+The $47K incident[1] is documented across multiple independent sources reporting the same event.
+The 78% pilot failure rate[6] is industry reporting from early 2026, not primary survey data — directional, not precise.
+The MTTR figures (18 min vs 67 min)[5] come from one team's reported experience at Iterathon, not a broad study.
+The compound reliability math is standard probability applied to the scenario in [4], not measured production data.
+The MAST findings[2][3] come from controlled benchmark evaluation of open-source frameworks, which may not reflect production deployments with stronger engineering practices.
+The IT-Bench/MAST enterprise findings[11] are from 310 annotated traces across three model classes — a meaningful sample but not representative of all enterprise deployments.
+The Tran-Kiela results[9] apply to multi-hop reasoning benchmarks under controlled compute — results on other task types may differ.
+The agent drift projections[10] are research estimates with projected effectiveness ranges, not measured production outcomes.
+Use these numbers for directional intuition, not SLO targets.

 - [1]We Spent $47K on AI Agents in Production.
 Here's What Nobody Tells You — Towards AI (Oct 2025)(pub.towardsai.net)↩